MCHatcher/OBC-multiple-equilibria/README.md

 nx -- Number of exogenous variables, must be set by the user.
 An example is a autoregressive variable subject to news shocks, e.g. productivity in the Real Business Cycle model example.

+n_loop_l -- Vectors which specifies lengths of the final spell at bound to be considered when generating guesses using the code Guesses_triple_loop.m.

 X_init -- Vector of initial values x(0) for perfect foresight simulations.

+e_vec -- Vector of news shocks set by the user.

 --------------
 MAIN OBJECTS